 People learn best when communicating their ideas.
-Take advantage of our class forums and group discussions to get help, share your moment, or let people in on your study plan for getting an A in the class.
-When we all participate, discussions are some of the most effective components to online learning.
+Take advantage of our classroom and online forums and group discussions to get help, share your moment, or let people in on your study plan for getting an A in the class.
+When we all participate, discussions are some of the most effective components to hybrid learning.